 The goal of the County Attorney's Public Health and Human Services Division is the protection of our most vulnerable citizens.
 In furthering that goal, our attorneys provide legal advice and represent the St. Louis County Department of Public Health and Human Services in juvenile court proceedings relating to child protection.
-According to the Minnesota Department of Human Services, almost 5,400 children were abused and neglected in Minnesota in 2008.
 Children who have been abused or neglected are far more likely to perform poorly in school, get involved in criminal activities and abuse or neglect their own children.
 While we do not directly provide child protection services, our agency client provides services to protect children from abuse and neglect and to help families obtain services to change their behaviors.
 We also appear in juvenile court truancy matters, since children who are truant often have family and personal problems which affect their school attendance.

 The following criteria are used to determine when to perform a child maltreatment assessment in accordance with Minnesota Statutes Screening-Criteria-Alleged-Child-Maltreatment.pdf.

 For more information visit the Minnesota Department of Human Services (DHS) Child Protection website

 Contact: In St Louis County, Child Protection intake and investigation services are provided by the Public Health & Human Services Initial Intervention (IIU) units.
 Calls about child abuse, child endangerment, child neglect, etc. should be directed to our offices in Duluth or Virginia.

 The Initial Intervention Unit (IIU) in Duluth serves the Southern half of St Louis County.
 This office is staffed Monday through Friday from 8:00am - 4:30pm.
 Phone: 218-726-2012 or 800-450-9777.
 People calling after hours can leave a message.
 Messages will be returned the next work day.